emailhippo/email-verify-api-docs/docs/features.rst

 Easy integration
 ----------------
-See :doc:`client-libraries` to see how quick and easy it is to integrate with our services from over 19 different technologies and platforms.
+See :doc:`client-libraries` to see how quick and easy it is to integrate with `Email Hippo`_'s services from over 19 different technologies and platforms.

 Fanatical service quality management (SQM)
 ------------------------------------------
-`Email Hippo`_ operational staff obsessively monitor services to ensure the best possible uptime and coverage.
+`Email Hippo`_'s operational staff obsessively monitor services to ensure the best possible uptime and coverage.

 Uptime and functional correctness is actively monitored on a minute by minute basis from multiple data centers dispersed across North America, Europe and Asia.

 Fast, transparent response times
 --------------------------------